marialgk/PregnantCOVID/README.md

 # PregnantCOVID
-Codes for data analysis and figures for the article "Environmental factors associated with COVID-19 in pregnant people and their offspring's health"
+Codes for data analysis and figures for the article "COVID-19 as a modulator for pregnancy outcomes: a machine learning and moderation analysis approach"